You are here

 This course surveys British literature from its beginnings to 1785.

-This course surveys British literature from its beginning of the Romantic period in the late eighteenth century to the present.
-Prerequisite: ENGL 121 or equivalent.
+This course surveys British literature from the beginning of the Romantic Period to the present

 ENGL 245: Literature for Young Adults (3 hrs: Even Year Spring)